aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/fixedpagesaveoptions/numeralformat/_index.md

 title: FixedPageSaveOptions.NumeralFormat
 linktitle: NumeralFormat
 second_title: Aspose.Words for .NET API Reference
-description: FixedPageSaveOptions property.
+description: FixedPageSaveOptions NumeralFormat property.
 Gets or sets NumeralFormat used for rendering of numerals.
 European numerals are used by default in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.saving/fixedpagesaveoptions/numeralformat/